Daniel S. Yanni, MD

 Check to see if your insurance is accepted by this health care provider.

-Please contact your insurance provider to confirm if your health plan is accpeted.
+Please contact your insurance provider to confirm if your health plan is accepted.

 - American Board of Neurological Surgery - Neurological Surgery

-- Medical Education - University of California, San Diego (Medical Doctor)
+- Medical Education - University of California, San Diego SOM (Medical Doctor)

 - Internship - Cedars Sinai Medical Center (General Surgery)